 Helping my baby socialize

 Since socialization is a learned skill, there must be interactions with others so it can be developed.
-Your baby mostly interacts with her primary caregivers, but exposing your little one to different environments and people will broaden her knowledge of others while you learn about her temperament and needs.
+Your baby mostly interacts with her primary caregivers, but exposing her to different environments and people will broaden her knowledge of others while you learn about her temperament and needs.
 Your little one will love spending time with others, exploring and interacting.
 She will observe other babies and learn or react to them even if she does not play directly with them.
-So, if you were having a hard time getting your little one to crawl, set up a play date with babies who crawl, this might be the boost your little one needs to start.
+So, if you were having a hard time getting your little one to crawl, set up a play date with babies who do, this might be the boost your little one needs to start.

 You can slowly begin taking your baby out to the park, set up a play date, or go to a mommy and me yoga class.
 Each of these environments gives your baby the opportunity to engage with those around her.
-You can start slowly with one or two friends and work your way up to large groups, the important thing is to expose your little one and choose a variety of settings.
+You can start slowly with one or two friends and work your way up to large groups.
+The important thing is to expose your little one and choose a variety of settings.

 Finally, remember to take the necessary precautions when exposing your baby to different environments.
 Make sure her vaccines are up to date and avoid crowded places during flu season.